 Course registration is subject to availability and placement in the requested courses is not guaranteed.
 The Undergraduate Business Global Programs Office will officially register you in ConnectCarolina for all the courses in which you qualify for.
 You will only be registered for the number of credit hours that are required by your home university during early registration.
 If you wish to take additional courses you may adjust your schedule after you have received your UNC student access information.
 This process is typically done in late April for fall exchange and late November for spring exchange.

-When selecting the BUSI courses you wish to be registered in please refer to the two documents below (also included in the email you received).
+When selecting the BUSI courses you wish to be registered in please refer to the two documents that were emailed to you for your Course Selection Application.
 To view other course listings at UNC, refer to the Office of the University Registrar.

 Some things to keep in mind: